Confluence

 -Stimulate local performance arts appreciation and economy

--Create compelling, professional-quality dance & music performances that capture the unique beauty of Green Lake by spotlighting local endangered species to gain perspective and call to action on global issues
+-Create compelling, elevated, professional-quality dance & music performances that capture the unique beauty of Green Lake, the Fox River, and more

 Environmental Goals: